Worksheet: Energy Dissipation by Conductors

 What was the resistance of the path taken by the charge that passed through the patient?

 A physics student uses a 115 V immersion heater to heat grams of water for herbal tea in a cup.
-During the two minutes it takes to heat the water, the physics student becomes bored and decides to figure out the resistance of the heater.
+During the 2 minutes it takes to heat the water, the physics student becomes bored and decides to figure out the resistance of the heater.
 The student assumes that the water is initially at the temperature of the room, , and reaches a temperature of .
 Find the resistance of the heater.
 We now use a value of 4,180 J/kg⋅K for the specific heat capacity of water.